 Professor Imad Al-Qadi, firstname.lastname@example.org

 The MAE Center started as one of three national earthquake engineering research centers established by the National Science Foundation and its partner institutions and has since expanded its focus to consider multiple hazards around the world.
 MAE Center's mission is to develop through research, and to disseminate through education and outreach, new integrated approaches necessary to minimize the consequences of future natural and human-made hazards.
-Core research is separated into the following five thrust areas: Multi-hazard Analysis, Consequence-based Risk Management Framework, Engineering Engines Social and Economic Sciences, Information Technology.
+Core research is separated into the following five thrust areas: Multi-hazard Analysis, Consequence-based Risk Management Framework, Engineering Engines, Social and Economic Sciences, and Information Technology.

 Professor Paolo Gardoni, email@example.com

 For more than a century, the University of Illinois at Urbana-Champaign has been the leading academic institution in rail transportation engineering in North America.
 RailTEC recognizes the expanding importance of rail transportation to the economy, to society and to a safe and sustainable environment, and is committed to further growth and development of its teaching and research activities in support of the nation’s need for talented young minds and new technologies for this vital transportation mode.

 Safe Global Water Institute (SGWI) is a consortium of global centers of excellence in research, academic institutions, government agencies, international organizations, non-governmental agencies, industry, and community leaders working across the boundaries of Water & Health, Water & Energy, and Water & Food.
 United, we are integrating scientific, technological, educational, and socio-economic approaches to overcome the challenges of providing safe water and adequate sanitation to the world's vulnerable populations.
 The joint collaborative efforts between SGWI partners will ensure long-term sustainability and success through increasing the human capacity of the regional universities and stakeholders in the targeted nations.